 Master of Science in Business Engineering (Finance)

-A business engineer has a thorough knowledge of the discipline of business administration and technology, i.e. technological products and processes.
+A business engineer possesses a thorough knowledge of the discipline of business administration and related technologies, i.e. technological products and processes.
 In this respect, a business engineer may act as a mediator between technical and business economic positions to conduct data analysis, modelling and decision-making.
-You are trained to develop and implement business solutions starting from a model to a business process and to develop and implement solutions for business problems.
-You also models the real business situation in an (abstract) presentation, takes relevant decisions based on the model and translates these decisions into business processes.
+You are trained to develop and implement business solutions from model to business process and to develop and implement solutions for business problems.
+You also model the real business situation in a (-n abstract) presentation, take relevant decisions based on the model and translate these decisions into business processes.

 What

-The Master of Science in Business Engineering is a programme in business administration that focuses on (data-driven) management science, business processes and technology.
-These three disciplines are educated throughout the two-year master programme through theoretical lectures, practical case studies and business games as well as guest speakers and company projects.
-The master's programme teaches these disciplines both in a theoretical and a practice-oriented way.
+The Master of Science in Business Engineering is a multidisciplinary programme that focuses on data-driven management science, business processes, and technology.
+These three core disciplines are integrated throughout the two-year curriculum through a combination of theoretical lectures, practical case studies, business games, guest lectures, and company projects.
+The programme delivers a strong balance between theoretical foundations and practical, real-world applications.

 For whom